 In one British study, researchers reported that most bed-sharing babies had their mouths and noses covered with a blanket or sheet at some time during the night.
 A third of the sleeping moms also accidentally rested an arm or leg on their babies.

-New Zealand infant sleep researchers, led by Sally Baddock, further confirmed the face-covering risk.
-In a study videotaping 80 infants (40 in cribs and 40 bed-sharing), the faces of the bed-sharing babies were obscured a total of nearly 1 hour per night!
+New Zealand infant sleep researchers, led by Sally Baddock, further confirmed the face-covering risk when co-sleeping.
+In a study videotaping 80 infants (40 in cribs and 40 bed-sharing), the faces of the bed-sharing babies were obstructed a total of nearly one hour per night!
 Typically, the mom or baby cleared the blanket away.
 But a quarter of those who experienced head covering awoke in the morning, still under bedding.
 That’s pretty unnerving.

 Baddock also found that bed-sharing babies fed 3.7 times more often during the night, and that a quarter of the dads ended up moving out of the bed.
 And, most disturbingly, these babies spent on average 5.7 hours a night lying on their sides (not their backs, which is a safer position).
 One bed-sharing baby rolled all the way to the stomach.

-Studies from Germany, Holland, and Scotland have found that bed-sharing is connected to an increased SIDS risk for babies under 3-4 months of age (and even older, if the parents smoked cigarettes).
+Does bed sharing increase the risk of SIDS?
+Studies from Germany, Holland, and Scotland have found that bed-sharing is connected to an increased SIDS risk for babies under 3 to 4 months of age (and even older, if the parents smoked cigarettes).

-After carefully considering all the current studies, most medical groups including the American Academy of Pediatrics, advise against bed-sharing with young infants.
+Is there a safe way to co-sleep?
+After carefully considering all the current studies, most medical groups, including the American Academy of Pediatrics, advise against a baby sleeping in bed with parents.
 And I agree.

-While I love bed-sharing with older children, I’m too nervous about it during the first 6 months (or the first year, if your family has elevated risk factors.)
+While I love bed-sharing with older children, it poses too many risks for babies during the first six months (or the first year, if your family has elevated risk factors.)
 I believe the safest choice is to have your baby sleep right next to your bed...not in your bed.